EU-REST

 About the EU-REST study:

-The study aims to provide an analysis of workforce availability, education, and training needs to ensure quality and safety aspects of medical applications involving ionising radiation in the EU.
-The study will seek to address the needs for a highly-qualified workforce and proper forecasts of staff requirements by collecting, analysing, and making widely available up-to-date data on staffing, education, and training of the key professional groups in EU Member States.
-The work will cover the areas of radiology, radiotherapy, nuclear medicine, and other medical practices utilising ionising radiation, as well as the main categories of staff falling under the Council Directive 2013/59/Euratom7 (‘Basic Safety Standards Directive’, BSSD) definitions of ‘Practitioner’, ‘Medical Physics Expert’, and staff carrying ‘practical aspects of medical radiological procedures’.
-The study also foresees the development of staffing and education/training guidelines for key professional groups involved in ensuring radiation safety and quality of medical radiation applications in the EU Member States.
+The study aimed to provide an analysis of workforce availability, education, and training needs to ensure quality and safety aspects of medical applications involving ionising radiation in the EU.
+The study seeked to address the needs for a highly-qualified workforce and proper forecasts of staff requirements by collecting, analysing, and making widely available up-to-date data on staffing, education, and training of the key professional groups in EU Member States.
+The work covered the areas of radiology, radiotherapy, nuclear medicine, and other medical practices utilising ionising radiation, as well as the main categories of staff falling under the Council Directive 2013/59/Euratom7 (‘Basic Safety Standards Directive’, BSSD) definitions of ‘Practitioner’, ‘Medical Physics Expert’, and staff carrying ‘practical aspects of medical radiological procedures’.
+The study also developed staffing and education/training guidelines for key professional groups involved in ensuring radiation safety and quality of medical radiation applications in the EU Member States.

-The EU-REST study is part of the EU4Health 2021 Work Programme and will contribute to the implementation of Europe’s Beating Cancer Plan, as well as forming part of the actions of the Strategic Agenda for Medical Ionising Radiation Applications (SAMIRA) Action Plan in the area of Quality and Safety of medical applications of ionising radiation.
+The EU-REST study was part of the EU4Health 2021 Work Programme and contributes to the implementation of Europe’s Beating Cancer Plan, as well as forming part of the actions of the Strategic Agenda for Medical Ionising Radiation Applications (SAMIRA) Action Plan in the area of Quality and Safety of medical applications of ionising radiation.